Paraquat Exposure: Are You At Risk?

 This has further convinced researchers of a possible link between Paraquat exposure and Parkinson’s disease later in life.

 Who is at Risk of Exposure to Paraquat?

 According to the American Parkinson Disease Association, people who were exposed to a rural environment at an early age are at highest risk.

 Regular exposure to Paraquat can put many people at risk for serious complications and illnesses.
 Those most at risk include but are not limited to:

-- Applicators / sprayers
+- Applicators / sprayers, including: